Loop-erased random walk and Poisson kernel on planar graphs: Introduction

 One interesting example is the infinite component of super-critical percolation on $\Z^2$.
 That is, consider bond percolation on $\Z^2$, each bond open with probability $p > 1/2$, all bonds independent.
 Then, a.s. there exists a unique infinite connected component.
-In \cite{BerBisk} Berger and Biskup proved that a.s. the scaling limit of the random walk on this infinite component is Brownian motion.
-Together with our result, this implies that a.s. the scaling limit of LERW on the super-critical percolation cluster is $\SLE_2$, see figure \ref{fig: SCP}.
+In \cite {BerBisk} Berger and Biskup proved that a.s. the scaling limit of the random walk on this infinite component is Brownian motion.
+Together with our result, this implies that a.s. the scaling limit of LERW on the super-critical percolation cluster is $\SLE_2$ (see Figure~\ref{fig: SCP}).

-Another example of a planar graph with random walk converging to planar Brownian motion is given by Lawler in \cite{LawRWRE}.
-For each vertex $z \in \Z^2$, define transition probabilities as follows: the probability to go either up or down is $p(z)/2$, and the probability to go either left or right is $(1-p(z))/2$.
-Lawler proved in \cite{LawRWRE} that if $p(z)$ are all chosen i.i.d. such that $\E[p(z)] = 1/2$, then a.s. the scaling limit of the random walk on this graph is planar Brownian motion.
+Another example of a planar graph with random walk converging to planar Brownian motion is given by Lawler in~\cite{LawRWRE} (see the example following Lem\-ma~5).
+For each vertex $z \in\Z^2$, define transition probabilities as follows: the probability to go either up or down is $p(z)/2$, and the probability to go either left or right is $(1-p(z))/2$.
+Lawler proved in~\cite{LawRWRE} that if $p(z)$ are all chosen i.i.d. such that $\mathbb{P}[p(z)=p] = \mathbb{P}[p(z)=1-p] = 1/2$, for some $0< p < 1/2$, then a.s. the scaling limit\vadjust{\goodbreak} of the random walk on this graph is planar Brownian motion.
 Our result implies that the LERW on this graph converges to $\SLE_2$.

-The main contribution of this work is Lemma \ref{lem: H(,) are close to lambda}, that states that for planar graphs, the discrete Poisson kernel can be approximated by the continuous Poisson kernel.
+The main contribution of this work is Lemma~\ref{lem: H(,) are close to lambda}, that states that for planar graphs, the discrete Poisson kernel can be approximated by the continuous Poisson kernel.
 This result holds for any bounded domain, although the boundary behavior can be arbitrary.
-This result also holds `pointwise', regardless of the local geometry of the graph.
+This result also holds ``pointwise,'' regardless of the local geometry of the graph.
 Perhaps it can be used to generalize other limit theorems about processes on $\Z^2$ (such as IDLA) to more general planar graphs (e.g., the super-critical percolation cluster).

-\paragraph{Acknowledgements.} We thank Itai Benjamini for suggesting the problem, and for very helpful discussions.
-We also thank Gady Kozma for helpful discussions, and Ofer Zeitouni and Nathana\"{e}l Berestycki for their help with Lemma~\ref{lem: suff. cond. for tighness}.

-\subsection{Definitions and Notation}
+\subsection{Definitions and notation}

-For any $v,u \in \C$, denote $[v,u] = \Set{ (1-t)v + t u }{ 0 \leq t \leq 1 }$.
+For any $v,u \in\C$, denote $[v,u] = \{ (1-t)v + t u \dvtx0 \leq t \leq1 \} $.